sourmash-bio/sourmash/doc/classifying-signatures.md

 Benoit et al., 2016.

-**Implementation note:** Angular similarity searches cannot be done on SBT or LCA databases currently; you have to provide lists of signature files to `sourmash search` and `sourmash compare`.  sourmash will provide a warning if you run `sourmash search` on an LCA or SBT with an abundance-weighted query, and automatically apply `--ignore-abundance`.
+**Implementation note:** Angular similarity searches cannot be done on SBT or LCA databases currently; you have to provide collections of signature files or zip file collections to `sourmash search` and `sourmash compare`.  sourmash will provide a warning if you run `sourmash search` on an LCA or SBT with an abundance-weighted query, and automatically apply `--ignore-abundance`.

 ### Estimating ANI from FracMinHash comparisons.